nuntawat168/interview-test-04/README.md

 # Interview test

-This repository contains my solutions to the Full Stack Developer test, including the logic for each question and corresponding unit tests.
+This repository contains my solutions, including the logic for each question and corresponding unit tests.

 ## Project Structure
 ```